 Take care of your body, it’s the only place you have to live ~ Jim Rohn

 As individuals, we all complain about our diet issues and eating healthy.
 We all have our own treatments decided for these diet problems but, having a healthy diet is a vital task for a human body to function properly.
-Therefore, we have professionals like dieticians who take care of diet-related issues.
-Not only that one needs to maintain a healthy diet in order to gain as well as lose weight, but a dietician will also do that for you while keeping your budget in mind.
-If you wish to be the professional who helps people through their diet chart or deal with people’s diet-related issues then you can become a dietitian.
+Therefore, we have professionals like dietitians who take care of diet-related issues.
+Not only that one needs to maintain a healthy diet in order to gain as well as lose weight, but a dietitian will also do that for you while keeping your budget in mind.
+If you wish to be the professional who helps people through their diet chart or deal with people’s diet-related issues then you can make a career as dietitian.
 With people paying more attention to their health, it is a career filled with numerous opportunities.
 A dietitian translates information about nutrition into practical advice to help people make healthy decisions about food.
-A dietitian is required to assess, diagnose and treat diet related problems and aim to raise awareness of the link between food and health to prevent future problems.
+In the career as dietitian, one is required to assess, diagnose, and treat diet-related problems and aim to raise awareness of the link between food and health to prevent future problems.
 Dietitians are a key part of any healthcare system and are the only nutrition professionals to be statutorily regulated.

 Dietitian in a Nutshell

 The career as dietitian involves working on a group and on an individual basis with people of all age groups.
 They work for people who are ill as well as people who are well.
 Their responsibilities include providing health advice and promoting healthy eating, advising about special diets, educating health professionals and the public about nutrition, establishing and addressing health needs, helping to facilitate dietary changes, supporting the work of other healthcare professionals.
 Dietitians need to possess a good, mature, confident, and caring manner.
 The ability to interact with a wide range of backgrounds, together with interpersonal communication skills are essential.